ShaolunWang/computer-system/README.md

 We will be using the Git revision control system during the course.
 Git is installed on DICE machines and if you use your own machine then you may need to install Git.

 You will need to have your own copy of the `inf2c-cs-20` repository.
 In order to fork this repository, click the fork button and follow the instructions below.
+Please make sure to keep `inf2c-cs-20` as your repository name, otherwise marking will fail.

 ![Forking the inf2c-cs-20 repository](./figures/gl_fork1.png "Forking this repository.")